procept-partners/sagahalla-dapp/frontend/README.md

 Feel free to contribute to this project!
 Please fork the repository and create a pull request for any features or bug fixes.

 Note to Redacted Judges: Front-End is not integreated with the blockchain contracts as of the time of submission.
-LIkewise proposal submission and voting interfaces are out of sync with the submission forms for validation.
+LIkewise proposal submission and voting interfaces are out of sync with the submission forms for validation

+Our agile model is publically visible at taiga.sagahalla.com.
+Our json models dervided from taiga are in /backend/mana_gov/hackathon_proposals.
+Our blobkchain proposals.py models are consistent.
+Our front end prisma models are lagging and we should have it fixed but after the submisssion deadline.

 ## License